Wednesday, October 25, 2023

 666 cannot be Nero

-It frustrates me that is the one secular scholarship orthodoxy about Revelation only extreme Pre-Millennialists ever seem to question.
+It frustrates me how that is the one secular scholarship orthodoxy about Revelation only extreme Pre-Millennialists ever seem to question.
 Even if I became a full on Atheist viewing Revelation as Prophecy written after the fact I would still reject 666 being Nero.

 The name identified by the number 666 can’t be Nero because that’s based on Aramaic/Hebrew Gematria and Revelation is in Greek with this number clearly echoing 888 as the Isopsephy value of Iesous.
 Nero in Greek has an Omega in it so Nero can never work, the same goes for trying to make Nero fit the 616 variant.
 It is also verified by Chapter 39 of Suetonius Life of Nero that the Isopsephy associated with the name of Nero was 1005.